 What is a House in Multiple Occupation (HMO)?

-A HMO is any dwelling which is lived in by people, as their main home, who do not form a single household, and who share some or all facilities, for example a kitchen or bathroom.
+A HMO is any dwelling that is lived in by people, as their main home, who do not form a single household, and who share some or all facilities, for example, a kitchen or bathroom.
 This now includes:

 A household is:

 So if the house or flat you live in, or own, has occupants who are not partners or household members, then it is probably an HMO.

 All HMOs with five or more occupiers forming two or more households will require a licence under the Housing Act 2004.